This page is regularly updated as we are made aware of state level changes from our Vetted VA Pros.

 Alaska Property Tax Exemptions for Disabled Veterans:

-A home owned and occupied as the primary residence and permanent place of abode by a qualified disabled Veteran whose disability was incurred or aggravated in the line of duty and whose disability has been rated as 50 percent or more by the military service or the U.S. Department of Veterans Affairs, is exempt from taxation on the first $150,000.00 of assessed valuation.
-The exemption transfers to a Spouse if the Veteran passes away and the Spouse is at least 60 years of age
+Real property owned and occupied as a primary residence by a Veteran who has a 50% or more service-connected disability rating from the VA is exempt from property taxes on the first $150,000 of assessed value.
+This exemption transfers to a spouse if the Veteran passes away and the spouse is at least 60 years of age.
+For more information, please contact the local Alaska Tax Office.

 Arizona Property Tax Exemptions for Surviving Spouses and Disabled Persons: The property of a resident disabled Veteran, or their surviving spouse may be exempt from taxation up to $4,476 of the assessed value.
 The amount of the exemption is equal to $4,476 multiplied by their VA disability percentage.
 Total assessed value of property in Arizona must not exceed $30,099.